dafny-lang/blog/README.md

   - Go to GitHub > Actions, and click on the last successful task "pages build and deployment"
   - Click on the button "Re-run all jobs"

+- Image names are case sensitive, so you'll better want to review your blog post one last time before advertising it

 # Local development

 We encourage post authors to set up a custom pipeline, which continuously generates a single post.
 Make that pipeline accessible via